acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/tokipona.jpg" caption="toki pona" %}

-It comes in most handy if you ever want to use a toki pona words outside of pu, one that don't have a unique glyph block
+It comes in most handy if you ever want to use a toki pona words outside of pu, one that doesn't have a unique glyph block

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/leko.jpg" caption="leko" %}

 It is also useful if you want to talk _about_ a word.
-In toki pona we might put the word in quotes or italics: _mi toki e nimi 'lon'_.
-Here we can use the capsule with _nimi_ to emphasize that we are talking about the word:
+If you ever might put a word in quotes or italics: _mi toki e nimi 'lon'_, you can use the capsule with _nimi_ to place emphasis in the same way:

 {% include image_dictionary.html definitions=page.capsule_words %}

 ### unofficial words with a head noun

-The most common use of syllables is when we need to create unofficial loan words and proper names.
+The most common use of syllables is when we need to create unofficial loan words or proper name.

 {% include image_dictionary.html definitions=page.syllable_names %}